indero/dotvim/README.md

 ## Prerequisites

-- Patched font for Powerline: https://github.com/Lokaltog/vim-powerline/wiki/Patched-fonts
+- Patched font for Airline: https://github.com/Lokaltog/vim-powerline/wiki/Patched-fonts
+  - or a Nerdfont (https://github.com/ryanoasis/nerd-fonts), if you want to use devicons
 - 256 Color Terminal

 ## Whats included: